traefik/hub/api-management/1-getting-started/README.md

 ingressroute.traefik.io/apiportal created
 ```

-The API Portal should be accessible on http://api.docker.localhost.
+The API Portal is reachable on http://api.docker.localhost.

 Now, we should be able to log in with the admin user and create a token for the user: